emblab-westlake/Rider/README.md

 *Figure 1: Rider pipeline workflow showing the complete data processing flow from input sequences to final virus identification.*

 ## 🚀 Installation
+Two supported ways to prepare the Rider environment:

+A. Developer / reproducible setup (recommended for development)

+This keeps your original env.yaml-based workflow.
+It recreates the exact conda environment used during development and installs Python packages from requirements.txt.

 You can use `git clone` and `conda` to set up the environment:

 ```bash